kellen8hao/scSorterDL/README.md

 - **Data**

-  Real Datasets (processed) referenced in the manuscript are available in Data folder
+  Real Datasets referenced in the manuscript are available in Data folder
 - **Code**

 - **Link to Annotation Tools**